Moving to Lexington, KY

 That knowledge comes with time.
 But it's worth building.

-The Weather Is Unpredictable — Plan Accordingly
+The Weather Is Unpredictable, So Plan Accordingly

 Kentucky weather doesn't follow a script.
-You'll get ice and snow in the winter — sometimes significant ice storms that shut the city down.
+You'll get ice and snow in the winter, sometimes significant ice storms that shut the city down.
 Summers get genuinely hot and humid.
 Spring can stay cool well into late April or even early May before it finally warms up.
 Fall is beautiful and sometimes can stay warm into October before the temperatures drop.

 The takeaway: don't pack away your winter coat too early and don't assume spring means warm weather.
 Lexington locals keep layers handy year-round and check the forecast more than people in cities with predictable climates.
 Weather has differences every year.